michelrodrigo/ArduinoModbusIP/README.md

 The system is composed of a tank which receives three different types of products.
 They are mixed and heated for a given time and then cooled.
 After that, the batch is ready and the tank is drained.

+## Arduino codes

+The arduino board is the interface between the real sytem and the SCADA.
+In the [first implemented architecture](https://github.com/michelrodrigo/ArduinoModbusIP/blob/main/arduino_centralized_ethernet.ino), the arduino board implements the controller and the gateway between the real world and the SCADA.